Mount Cameroon: Formation

 Mount Cameroon lies on the Cameroon Volcanic Line, a 1,600 km (990 mi) NE–SW belt of oceanic and continental volcanoes stretching from Pagalu Island in the Gulf of Guinea to northern Cameroon.
-The volcano forms an elliptical stratovolcano about 50 km × 35 km with a volume of roughly 1,200 km³.
+The volcano forms an elliptical stratovolcano about 50 km × 35 km with a volume of roughly 1,200 km^{3}.
 It sits on a horst of Precambrian granite and gneiss overlain by Cretaceous to Quaternary sediments.
 The summit is cut by several tectonic axes, notably the Debundscha axis (N60–70°), Limbe axis (N140–150°) and Batoke axis (N30–40°), inherited from basement shear zones.
-Gravity and wavelet‐analysis studies reveal dense mantle intrusions rising into the crust and suggest that the Tiko and Ekona faults focus magma ascent to depths of at least 25 km.
+Gravity and wavelet-analysis studies reveal dense mantle intrusions rising into the crust and suggest that the Tiko and Ekona faults focus magma ascent to depths of at least 25 km.
 Differences in mantle signature between the eastern and western flanks of the volcano support a mantle origin for the Cameroon Volcanic Line.